LuukTB/AutoVideoPauser-for-Firefox/readme.md

 # AutoVideoPauser for Firefox
-Firefox add-on that automaticity pauses a video when you switch to another tab.
+Firefox add-on that Automatically pauses a video when you switch to another tab.

 ## How to use
 Switch to another tab to pause the video.